Angkor Wat (Angkor Wat)

 Orientation in the temple, tips for inspection

 Angkor Wat should visit is mandatory.
 For his leisurely inspection it is better to allocate 4 hours or more.
 Also a popular event is the sunrise and sunset together, so many trails begin or end at Angkor Wat.
-There is always a lot of tourists, and it is almost impossible to make fotogafie that the shot did not hit at least a couple of tourists.
+There is always a lot of tourists, and it is almost impossible to take photos in the frame is not got at least a couple of tourists.

 The complex has a length from West to East for 1.5 km and from North to South, 1.3 km from the perimeter of the temple grounds surrounded by a moat with a width of 190 m, as if forming a square island shape.
 The main entrance to the island is on the Western side, and is on the stone bridge over the moat.
 This whole area will have to be explored on foot, as no transport and even bicycles through the main entrance do not miss.
 There are, however, able to come over to the island on the East side and drive up almost next to the main temple, but this is as lucky, and the way to find easy (though local know and can arrange).